 Patriot Plaza is a ceremonial amphitheater at Sarasota National Cemetery.
 At 1.83 acres (and larger than a football field) Patriot Plaza includes an 80-foot stainless steel flagpole and a stage or rostrum that fits a whole orchestra and is surrounded by seating area for 2,800 people.
 Ceremonies, dedications and large gatherings will be conducted in this area.

-Fully funded by The Patterson Foundation, the multi-million-dollar amphitheater will be donated to the National Cemetery Administration in spring 2014.
+Fully funded by The Patterson Foundation, the multi-million-dollar amphitheater will be donated to the National Cemetery Administration in 2014.
 The groundbreaking occurred in December 2012.

 - Are funeral services held in the ceremonial area?